themetalfleece/tennis-score/README.md

 1. Whenever you want to spectate a game, press the "Spectate" button.
 2. You will be prompted to give a Match #.
 Enter the number which corresponds to the match you want to spectate.
 3. A message will appear to inform you that you are spectating a match.
 Whenever its status changes, it will also change on your browser.

+You can join an existing game by loading the page with `?room=X`, where `X` is the room number.